-The Group had also previously entered into letters of employment with all key management personnel.
-Such letters typically provide for the salaries and variable bonuses payable to the key management personnel, their working hours, medical benefits, grounds of termination and certain restrictive covenants.
+The Group had also previously entered into letters of employment with all the key management personnel.
+Such letters typically provide for the salaries payable to the key management personnel, their working hours, medical benefits, grounds of termination and certain restrictive covenants.

-The review of the remuneration of the key management personnel takes into consideration the performance and the contributions of the key management personnel to the Group and gives due regard to the financial and business performance of the Group of which performance conditions is not pre-determined.
-The Group seeks to offer a competitive level of remuneration to attract, motivate and retain senior management of the required competency to run the Group successfully.
+The review of the remuneration of the key management personnel takes into consideration the performance and the contributions of the key management personnel to the Group and gives due regard to the financial and business performance of the Group of which performance conditions is not predetermined.
+The Remuneration Committee has reviewed and is satisfied that the performance conditions were met for FY2017.